STS-4: Support crew

+Crew seat assignments

 Mission summary

 STS-4 launched from Kennedy Space Center (KSC) on June 27, 1982, at 15:00:00 UTC, with Ken Mattingly as commander and Henry Hartsfield as pilot.
 This mission marked the first time the Space Shuttle launched precisely at its scheduled launch time.
 It was also the last research and development flight in the program, after which NASA considered the shuttle operational.
 After this flight, Columbia's ejection seats were deactivated, and shuttle crews did not wear pressure suits again until STS-26 in 1988.

-STS-4's cargo consisted of the first Getaway Special (GAS) payloads, including nine scientific experiments provided by students from Utah State University, and a classified U.S. Air Force payload of two missile launch-detection systems.
+STS-4's cargo consisted of the first Getaway Special (GAS) payloads, including nine scientific experiments provided by students from Utah State University, and a classified U.S. Air Force payload.
 A secret mission control center in Sunnyvale, California participated in monitoring the flight.
-Mattingly, who was an active-duty naval officer, later described the classified payload – two sensors for detecting missile launches – as a "rinky-dink collection of minor stuff they wanted to fly".
+Mattingly, an active-duty naval officer, later described the classified payload – two sensors for detecting missile launches – as a "rinky-dink collection of minor stuff they wanted to fly".
 The payload failed to operate.
+The National Reconnaissance Office intended to fly DAMON, a secret payload intended to replace KH-9 HEXAGON, but it was canceled in December 1980.

 In the shuttle's mid-deck, a Continuous Flow Electrophoresis System and the Mono-disperse Latex Reactor flew for the second time.
 The crew conducted a lightning survey with hand-held cameras, and performed medical experiments on themselves for two student projects.
 They also operated the Remote Manipulator System (Canadarm) with an instrument called the Induced Environment Contamination Monitor mounted on its end, designed to obtain information on gases or particles being released by the orbiter in flight.

 Columbia landed on July 4, 1982, at 16:09:31 UTC, on the 15000 ft concrete runway 22 at Edwards Air Force Base, the first orbital Shuttle landing on a concrete runway.
 This time the lead escorting T-38 "Chase 1" was piloted by Guy Gardner with crewmate Jerry L. Ross.
-President Ronald Reagan and his wife Nancy greeted the crew upon arrival.
+President Ronald Reagan and his wife Nancy Reagan greeted the crew upon arrival.
 Following the landing, President Reagan gave a speech to the crowd gathered at Edwards, during which he declared the Space Shuttle operational.
 He was followed by remarks from Mattingly and Hartsfield and a flyover of the new shuttle Challenger atop the Shuttle Carrier Aircraft (SCA), headed for KSC.

 The flight lasted 7 days, 1 hour, 9 minutes, and 31 seconds, and covered a total distance of 4700000 km in 112 complete orbits.
 The mission achieved all objectives except for the Air Force payload, but the SRBs were lost when their main parachutes failed, causing the empty casings to impact the ocean at high velocity and sink.
 This and STS-51-L were the only missions where the SRBs were not recovered.
 Columbia returned to KSC on July 15, 1982.